catalinac3/Tic-tac-toe/README.md

 - settings_tic_tac_toe.py
 - game_tic_tac_toe.py

+### How to use it?
+You can run it in your VS Code and play.

 How the computer chooses a position:
 - If the computer is able to win in the next turn, it will choose that position.